-India’s ShareChat raises $40 million, says its short-video platform Moj now reaches 80 million users – TechCrunch
+Twitter-backed Indian social network ShareChat raises $40 million – TechCrunch

 2 Many players in the industry rely on mobile insight firm AppAnnie and Sensor Tower to track the performance of their apps, their portfolio startups’ apps, and those of their competitors.
 We often cite AppAnnie and Sensor Tower data, too.

 According to AppAnnie, ShareChat had fewer than 20 million monthly active users in India last month.
-Startup founders and other tech executives who TechCrunch has spoken to say that AppAnnie’s data is usually very reliable, and I can tell you that most of the figures companies claim publicly match with what you see on AppAnnie’s dashboard.
+Startup founders and other tech executives with whom TechCrunch has spoken say that AppAnnie’s data is usually very reliable, and I can tell you that most of the figures companies claim publicly match what you see on AppAnnie’s dashboard.

 But another thing I have heard from many startup founders is that AppAnnie’s data often misses the mark for apps that have a significant portion of their user base in smaller cities and towns — as is the case with ShareChat.